-I finally get the whole thing pulled apart and then reassembled, and I clean up the spilled honey, only to discover I forget to put in the escape board.
+Finally get the whole thing pulled apart and reassembled, then I clean up the spilled honey, only to discover I forget to put in the escape board.
 So for the third freaking time, I remove the lid, spill the honey, heave the comb, and install the escape board.
 I spill more honey before I get the thing put back together.
 I’m totally frazzled as I clean up for the fourth time.

 All cleaned up again